Scorptech/milestonetwo/README.md

 -   Easy to navigate.
 -   Easy to understand and navigate the information.
 -   Gives the visitor the general information.
--   Gives them the option to send a request/query via the contact form.
+-   Gives the visitor the option to send a request/query via the contact form.

 #### viewer stories

 1. As a new visitor to the website, I want to easily navigate the site and understand the information
 2. As a new visitor to the website, I want the ability to contact the owner should I need more information.
 7. As an interested visitor, I want an "easy to fill" contact form, so I can make contact with website owner.
-8. As an interested observer and/or potential visitor, I want to follow the owner on social media to keep up with their latest news.
+8. As an interested visitor, I want to follow the owner on social media to keep up with their latest news.
 9. As a returning visitor to the website, who has already decided to contact the owner, I want to check for updates to the information.

 #### Wireframe mockups: